adperezmorales/gsoc-freebase-disambiguation-engine/gsoc-freebase-disambiguation-engine/README.md

 This engine implements the above algorithm but the first point (local score) which is not implemented in this version.

-The algorithm build a subgraph from the whole Freebase graph only for the entities returned after the NLP and Entity linking process, and the relations between them.
+The algorithm builds a subgraph from the whole Freebase graph only for the entities returned after the NLP and Entity linking process, and the relations between them.

 Using the Entity Annotations for each Text Annotation, it builds all the possible solutions for the text to enhance.
 It means, all the possible tuples result of combining the entities in each set of entity annotations (for each text annotation).